 The public health program consists of a 30-credit major or 18-credit minor that will provide students with the opportunity to learn more about the health issues facing communities.

 The major/minor is appropriate for students who are:

 The coursework for the Public Health major and minor reflects the interdisciplinary nature of the field by having students take courses in biological sciences, environmental science, nursing, the humanities, social sciences, and administration.

 Students complete 30-credits, including a field internship and capstone experience.

-In addition to the major requirements, students are required to take a 3-credit local health department field internship and a 9-credit immersion field internship in a higher-level agency for management, policy, and strategic experience.
-These internship opportunities will provide students with transformative and hands-on experience in the field.
-There are three internship tracks available for students: domestic, nutrition, and global.
+In addition to the major requirements, students are required to take an immersion field internship.
+These internship opportunities provide students with transformative and hands-on experience in the field.

-Through the internship tracks, students will have the opportunity to intern at diverse organizations such as intergovernmental agencies or ministries of health in foreign countries, humanitarian organizations, state public health agencies, and local hospitals.
+Through the internship tracks, students will have the opportunity to intern at diverse organizations such as intergovernmental agencies, humanitarian organizations, state public health agencies, and local hospitals.

 For a minor in Public Health, students will complete 18-credits.

 Fairfield has a long history of success in preparing students with a solid foundation for the health professions.
 With the growing demand in the Public Health field, students can find a number of career opportunities in government agencies, and with contractors, think tanks, international agencies, humanitarian organizations and foundations as well as the corporate sector or in academia.

 Learn about how Fairfield's Academic & Career Development Center can support your post-graduate goals, and how Fairfield's tight-knit alumni network can build career and mentoring opportunities that last a lifetime.